jonnonz1/nz-statute-book/acts/public/1999/nuclear-test-ban-act-1999.md

 (2) The Governor-General may from time to time, by Order in Council,— (a) amend the Schedule by making such amendments to the text of the extracts of the Treaty set out in the Schedule as are required to bring that text up to date:
   (b) revoke the Schedule, and substitute a new schedule setting out in an up-to-date form the text of the extracts of the Treaty.
-(3) Any order made under subsection (2) is a regulation for the purposes of the Acts and Regulations Publication Act 1989 and the Regulations (Disallowance) Act 1989.
+(3) An order made under subsection (2) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **Application to Tokelau**